VerticalLongboard/xplane-vhf-helper/README.md

 * Press `NAV` or `XPDR` to change to NAV and transponder panels.
 * Press the COM1/2, NAV1/2 or XPDR switch button to tune in new frequencies or transponder codes.
 * **Chat with ATC! :-)**

+## Plane Compatibility
+VHF Helper uses the default X-Plane way of setting COM/NAV frequencies and the transponder code.
+If you find that your airplane does not work out-of-the-box, please have a look at the existing [VHF Helper Github Issues](https://github.com/VerticalLongboard/xplane-vhf-helper/issues) and open a new one if you don't find a specific airplane.

 ## Dependencies
 Additional dependencies besides X-Plane 11, SmartCopilot and FlyWithLua: